getopenmono/monodocs/tutorials/using_the_network.md

 .. note:: The class *HttpClient* is a quick'n'dirty implementation, and is likely to be phased out to future releases of Mono Framework.
 ```

-Therefore we extend the class members with:
+Therefore we extend the existing `AppController` with the class members:

 ```cpp